witeacker/GhostProbe/README.md

 # GhostProbe
 ## Overview
-This tool monitors wireless networks for de-authentication, dissociation attacks, and Rogue AP attacks.
+This script monitors wireless networks for de-authentication, dissociation attacks, and Rogue AP attacks.
 It captures and analyzes packets transmitted over the network to detect these attacks in real-time.

 ### Features
 - **Deauthentication Attack Detection:** Detects and logs deauthentication attacks targeting access points and clients.